How To Stop Obsessing About Body Weight & Eating, For Good: An RD Explains

 3. Connection with others

-Disconnection is at the root of addiction and depression.
+Disconnection, along with genetics and the role of genetics and biochemistry, is at the root of addiction and depression.
 It’s a human need to belong, and so we often mistakenly believe if we’re thinner or more attractive we’re more likely to be accepted.
-Many of us grow up criticized by our parents or bullied by our peers, so it’s natural to make this connection.
+Many of us grow up criticized by our parents or bullied by our peers, so it’s natural to desire this connection.

 When we can be vulnerable and form strong, authentic connections, we feel seen and accepted as we are—imperfections and all.
 In therapy, this is what we refer to as a corrective emotional experience—where we experientially learn that the worldview by which we were living previously (for example, “I must be thin to be loved”) shifts.
 As we integrate that knowledge, we move forward knowing our lovability and worth has nothing to do with our weight or what foods we eat.